bassmonkey620/Machine-Lab/midterm/README.md

 ## Cardboard Prototype ##

-Before the coronavirus precautions went into effect, I was able to laser cut the pieces to my model and glue together the weighted blocks.
+Before the coronavirus precautions went into effect, I was able to laser cut the pieces to my model and glue together plywood for the weighted blocks.
 However, I was unable to assemble the prototype and test whether the spring mechanism would be effective.

 ### Motion Description ###